aakashnnt123/Dev_Tinder_UI/README.md

 -CORS -install cors in backend=> add middleware to with configuration : origin :"frontend URL",credentials : true

 -Whenever you are making a API call so pass axios =>{ withCredientials : true}

+-Install Redux Toolkit.

+-Set up redux Store , Attached To App.jsx , create Slice

+-Login And Verify Data in Store And Redirect To Feed..

+-